8 Exploring first and second derivatives with Julia

 0.7853981633974483

-The algorithm isn’t guaranteed to always work the way bisection is, but works fairly well to identify all the zeros execept for cases where there are many zeros in the interval or the interval chosen is too wide.
+The algorithm isn’t guaranteed to always work the way bisection is, but works fairly well to identify all the zeros except for cases where there are many zeros in the interval or the interval chosen is too wide.
 (A bracketing interval specified to bisection may be infinite, but such wide intervals can be problematic with find_zeros, though can work in some cases.)

 Here is another example, find the zeros of \(f(x) = e^x - x^4\) over \([-10, 10]\):